Yay, if you've made it here, then it already means that you are interested in working for NDAS and helping to change lives.

 Liaise with partnership agencies around substance misuse and recovery for individual clients.

-Any applicant must complete an enhanced DBS check and have 2 references returned prior to confirmation of appointment.
-The post is open to women only (exempt under the Equality Act 2010 Schedule 9, Part 1).
+The post is subject to an enhanced DBS (CRB) check and open to women only (exempt under the Equality Act 2010 Schedule 9, Part 1).

 Please note, we will be interviewing on a rolling basis until the shifts are all covered.